jrief/cmsplugin-text-wrapper/README.rst

 There is another plugin which works in a similar way to this one.
 It can be downloaded from https://github.com/KristianOellegaard/cmsplugin-text-ng .

 **text-plugin-ng** is not intended to replace the default text plugin.
-Is is an additional plugin to the text plugin as shipped with Django CMS and is not compatible with it.
-Therefore an editor always has to choose between the text plugin shipped with Django CMS and **cmsplugin-text-ng**.
-He additionally has to maintain two extra tables.
+It is an add on to the text plugin as shipped with Django CMS and is not compatible with it.
+Therefore an editor gets a choice of two text plugin, the one shipped with Django CMS and **cmsplugin-text-ng**.
+For each placeholder he then has to choose from one of those two.

+Additionally the editor has to maintain two extra tables with named templates.